2018ik/2018ik.github.io/_wiki/gospel_preaching.markdown

 Most people work 8 hours a day, and have weekends off.
 This provides plenty of time to go out in gospel teams to practice preaching the gospel.

+### Little Speakings

+Little speakings mean a lot. the gospel does not mean most of th time you give a long message, it means little speakings.
+The Lord presented himself as the sower who sows the seed of life into humanity.
+Just little sowings, little waterings, and little speakings mean a lot over a long period of time.

+### Praying

+Don't expect anybody to receive Christ without our prayer.

+The Lord cannot move unless we cooperate with Him.
+Prayer was involved, fasting was involved, and to go.
+That doesn't mean every time we go there's outward success.
+More times there's not.
+But we have somebody else that would never give up because even when He came to the earth, did He have outward success?
+But thousands rejected and even crucified.